officelearn/azure-docs.sv-se/articles/azure-resource-manager/resource-group-template-functions-logical.md

 ## <a name="not"></a>inte
 `not(arg1)`

-Konverterar booleskt värde till motsatt värde.
+Konverterar booleskt värde till dess motsatt värde.

 ### <a name="parameters"></a>Parametrar